pionxzh/wakaru/packages/unminify/README.md

 This package offers a comprehensive set of transformation rules designed to unminify and enhance the readability of code.

-It covered most of patterns that are used by the following tools:
+It covers most of patterns that are used by the following tools:
 - [Terser](https://terser.org/) (Check the [Terser Progress](./docs/Terser.md))
 - [Babel](https://babeljs.io/) (Check the [Babel Progress](./docs/Babel.md))
 - [SWC](https://swc.rs/) (Check the [SWC Progress](./docs/SWC.md))